 Several times, startups find themselves in holes and situations that are tight.
 When this happens, stop digging and start to rectify the course of the ship.
 Entrepreneurship can be a good kind of challenging, but sometimes you will find yourself in situations where you can do nothing, or you can only change direction.
 Do the wise thing and let the direction change to be something you can control.

 4. You only have to be right a few times

 As an entrepreneur, Warren’s whole life has relied upon making the right bets and calls when it comes to identifying what businesses to buy, which ones to let go, which ones to invest in and which ones will pay off big in the long-run.

 So many of these decisions have, fortunately, gone right for Buffett.
-There have been wrong decisions along the way since taking over Berkshire Hathaway.
-However, the wrongs weren’t too many to affect the health of the company.
-And to this he advises entrepreneurs:
+He has made a few bad decisions along the way since taking over Berkshire Hathaway.
+However, the bad decisions weren’t enough to affect the health of the company.
+This is his advice to entrepreneurs:

 “You only have to do a very few things right in your life so long as you don’t do too many things wrong.” – Warren Buffett

-Startup founders without the right experience make mistakes, but these are not as important if you don’t make too many.
-As well, the rights have to be really right, and few in number to push your company to the right direction.
+All startup founders make mistakes, but these are not as important if you don’t make too many.
+As well, the rights have to be really right, and significant enough to push your company to the right direction.

 A good mix of right and wrong in business has never been detrimental.
 The founders will only get better at making the right calls.

 The mindset of Warren Buffett was never based on the short-term.
 If it were so, he would never have bought a failing textile business.
 He went on to turn it into the multi-billion business it is today.
 Additionally, a short-term mind would never have bought up-to 60 companies, most of them struggling to survive, and gone on to influence them into becoming highly profitable businesses decades later.

 Warren has often said that the goal should be to build a brand, position your mindset for the long-haul.
 Go big on reputation in several years to build a business that stands the test of time.